Crossroads College Preparatory School

-Crossroads College Preparatory School is a college preparatory school in St. Louis, Missouri founded by St. Louis native Arthur Lieber in 1974.
+Crossroads College Preparatory School is a college preparatory school in St. Louis, Missouri, United States founded by St. Louis native Arthur Lieber in 1974.
 It is located near Forest Park on the western edge of St. Louis.
 There is a MetroLink mass transit station within walking distance.

-As of 2018, there were 56 students enrolled in the seventh and eighth grades and 154 in the high school, 39% of whom were identified as "minority".
-In 2018 tuition cost $22,200 for the high school.
+As of 2023, there are 33 students enrolled in the seventh and eighth grades and 85 in the high school.
+In 2023, the school offers individualized tuition based on each family’s ability to pay.

 Crossroads College Prep School is a member of the following independent school associations: